epfl-ada/ada-2024-project-d2ptm/README.md

 ### Datasets and pre-processing

-Our primary dataset is the CMU movie datasets [add reference].
-TODO add description.
+Our primary dataset is the CMU Movie Summary Corpus [[1]](#cmu_dataset).
+It contains 42306 movies with their Wikipedia-based plot summaries and Freebase-based metadata, including revenue, genre, release data, runtime, language, country of origin, and information about movie characters and corresponding actors (date of birth, age, height, ethnicity, and gender).

-To answer the awards-related questions, we supplement this dataset with the following ones:
+To answer the awards-related questions, we supplement this dataset with the information from Wikidata obtained via our [SPARQL scrapping algorithm](scrape_awards.py) and actors' FreebaseID from the CMU movie dataset.

-- Academy Awards: TODO
-- Golden Globe Awards: TODO
-- Emmy Awards: TODO

-TODO_ADD_CLEANING_PROCESS_DESCRIPTION
+We cleaned the data by doing TODO, as described in the [notebook](results.ipynb).

 For the main analysis, we will focus on the USA subset of this datasets, resulting in TODO_ADD_NUMBER movies and TODO actors after cleaning the data.

 ### Possible limitations

 During data pre-processing, we found that only about 20% of U.S. movies in the dataset include revenue details.
 This lack of data can lead to biased insights, as the missing revenue values may disproportionately affect lower-budget or independent films.
 As a result, our analysis might favor higher-budget films, giving an incomplete and potentially skewed view of the U.S. movie industry.

 ### Methodology

 TODO